-• Books and Equipment
+Books and Equipment

-For Medical Students and for those in the Medical Scientist Training Program, the cost of essential books and equipment are estimated below.
-First- and second-year Medical Students must have a computer sufficient to utilize the computer-based curriculum.
+For Medical School students and for those in the Medical Scientist Training Program, the cost of essential books and equipment are estimated below.
+First- and second-year Medical School students must have a computer sufficient to utilize the computer-based curriculum.
 The cost of the computer is included in the books and equipment itemization listed below.
 Technical specifications are provided to each entering class.